 - 1. Door Release: Magnetic door holders are to be as specified in the Door Hardware schedule, but powered and controlled by life safety system.
-Comply with NFPA 72 for local smoke detection requirements for control of magnetic door holders. - 2.
+Comply with NFPA 72 for local smoke detection requirements for control of magnetic door holders. - Magnetic door holder power shall be from the Normal power distribution system. - 2.
 Fire/Smoke Damper actuation: Provide a control relay at each FSD for control from the Life-Safety system as required by NFPA 72. - 3.
 Fire/Smoke Damper position indication: Provide position status indicator switches to indicate open and closed positions of the FSD as required by the Authority Having Jurisdiction.
 These position status indicator switches shall report to the Base Building Fire Alarm Control Panel. - 4.
 Fan status sensing via "tuned" current transducers, or as approved by the AHJ. - a.
-Current sensors are to have an adjustable trip setting; such that an unloaded energized motor, as with a broken fan belt, will indicate OFF status. - D. All life safety related wiring, including cabling, shall be installed in EMT conduit.
+Current sensors are to have an adjustable trip setting; such that an unloaded energized motor, as with a broken fan belt, will indicate OFF status.

-- E. Wire and Cable: - 1.
+- D. All life safety related wiring, including cabling, shall be installed in EMT conduit. - E. Wire and Cable: - 1.
 Use #16 AWG minimum size conductors for fire alarm detection and notification. - 2.
 Use #12 AWG for strobe signal circuit conductors.